 This marks the beginning of Hurtigruten's adventurous and unique explorer operations.
-Our destinations are no longer limited to Spitsbergen, but include Iceland, Greenland and Antarctica.
+Our destinations are no longer limited to Spitsbergen, but include Iceland, Greenland, and Antarctica.
 Hurtigruten’s eleven coastal ships still carry freight and guests along the coast of Norway to 34 daily ports of call.
 Our captains have extensive maritime expertise and experience and bring guests and goods safely from port to port.
 Every day one of our ships departs Bergen heading north to Kirkenes.
-The full round trip lasts 12 days and is of many called “the world’s most beautiful voyage”.
+The full roundtrip lasts 12 days and is called “the world’s most beautiful voyage” by many.
 Today, as they have been more than 120 years, our ships are the best way to explore the Norwegian coast, its nature and culture.

 Captain Richard With establishes a steamship service to link northern and southern Norway – Hurtigruten.

 Hurtigruten’s founder, Richard With opened a hotel on Spitsbergen, and the Hurtigruten “Sportsman’s Route” was put into operation between Hammerfest and Svalbard with DS Lofoten.

 The route along the Norwegian coast was extended to the south and included Bergen with one weekly departure.

 Kirkenes, near the Russian border, became the northern turning point of the coastal voyage.